 This paywall arguably gives you the greatest chance of converting the most readers as each individual can be presented with a paywall that is suited to their behavior and propensity to subscribe.
 For example, showing a volatile reader a hard paywall as soon as they enter your site will likely turn them away for good.
 If, however, you tempt them with a free article if they sign up to your newsletter, and another if they fill out a questionnaire, then they might be more inclined to subscribe as you’ve been able to show what content you have to offer.

-The Wall Street Journal is perhaps the biggest publisher using this system.
-Their paywall divides visitors into 3 groups based on propensity to subscribe, presenting them with a paywall journey adapted to their grouping.
+For example, The Wall Street Journal's paywall divides visitors into 3 groups based on propensity to subscribe, presenting them with a paywall journey adapted to their grouping.
 This isn’t all however.
-The WSJ dynamic system has also allowed them to teach their paywall to learn from its interactions with users, to the point that it is now over 90% accurate at predicting whether a visitor will subscribe or not.
+The WSJ's dynamic system also allows their paywall to learn from its interactions with users, to the point that it is now over 90% accurate at predicting whether a visitor will subscribe or not.

 La Croix International is another publisher that has integrated a dynamic paywall (Poool Access paywall) into their site, allowing them to achieve fast and promising results: not only did traffic on their website rocket after just a few months, but they improved their conversion rate and doubled the number of subscribers within a year.